Bentleyj/BeyondPhotography/README.md

 ### Day 12

 Today I tackled three images (yay!) from page 42, 43 and one of my own invension.
 Firsltyu I did the melting effect on page 43 which I generated mostly by cheating but still got a really nice effect!
 Then I set about building the IBM logo creator on page 42 which turned out really nicely.
 I also made a cool splitting one along the way when testing the IBM logo piece.
 Loads of fun!

+### Day 13

+Today I did just one simple effect because we're busy at work.
+Did the swirl effect from pages 44 and 45.
+I could get some really fun effects and this is an example of a really basic but effective "trigonometric" effect.